Here’s a truth bomb: while your Shopify store might have some incredible offers, not everyone will actively hunt for them.

 Here’s what that looks like for The Music Zoo:

-Notice how the prize is something highly appealing to The Music Zoo's target market and the copy entices people even further by adding some FOMO at the end.
+Notice how the prize is something highly appealing to The Music Zoo's target market and the copy entices people even further by adding some FOMO marketing at the end.

 3. Three Ships Beauty Shopify quiz popup